HaitaoMao/HaitaoMao.github.io/pages/Me.md

 #### I am a lecturer & community builder
 From junior high school, I really enjoy teaching other students and doing presentations though I am still not good at it.
 I am always practice to becomes a good lecturer.
 Revolving on this goal:

-I start up a new course called [Encouraging Graph Neural Network](https://haitaomao.github.io/Encouraging-Graph-Neural-Network/).
-(Definitely, I will continue to do it.
-However, it is too too too busy recently.
-I will restart in the next vacation.)
-The course aims to bridge the gap between the brief introduction and the newest advanced semaniar.
-It provides history on the related works on GNN and more foundation concepts.

 I am a host in [MLNLP](https://mp.weixin.qq.com/s/IUjQIVCSKexVKuV_jz5SRg) and [AITIME](http://www.aitime.cn/).
 I have hosted talks with more than 15w as follows:

 - AITIME PhD debate about theory in Deep Learning. [video](https://www.bilibili.com/video/BV1pe4y1U7Pc/?vd_source=85bb42770c1036d2fc85b057595f1054) (more than 24,000 views)
 - AITIME PhD debate about the low-level vision.[video](https://www.bilibili.com/video/BV1aP4y1f7mG?vd_source=85bb42770c1036d2fc85b057595f1054) (more than 17,000 view)
 - AITIME PhD debate about the backdoor attack in deep learning. [video](https://www.bilibili.com/video/BV1qT411g7Cq?spm_id_from=333.999.0.0&vd_source=85bb42770c1036d2fc85b057595f1054). (more than 24,000 view)